.

 • Resource allocation is enhanced

-Beyond the clinical aspect, effective pathology report software can also play a pivotal role in the financial health of laboratories.
+Beyond the clinical aspect, the best LIS system software can also play a pivotal role in the financial health of medical laboratories.

-With lab pathology software that includes a lab RCM module:
+With advanced LIS software that includes an integrated lab revenue cycle management module:

 • Reimbursements are expedited